allan-bonadio/recruit-o-dex/README.md

 so go and edit the start script to change it.

-#### first data
+#### first run

 Start it up with `npm start`.
 (And diagnose any probs.)
 The app should show up in chrome, if not, surf to [recruit-o-dex port 3300](http://localhost:3300)

 ### each time to run

-To start it, run `./start` or `npm start`, which will start up mongo, the server & the app in the right order.
+To start it, run `./start` or `npm start`, which will start up mongo, the server & the app in the right order, and only if needed.
 And open a Chrome window onto the webapp.

 To shut down all three, run `./stop` or `npm stop`.
 It will stop all three, in turn.